julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, December 27, 2024.
+Saturday, December 28, 2024.
 Quote of the day:

-> "Take care to sell your horse before he dies.
-The art of life is passing losses on." - Robert Frost
+> "Who is wise in love, love most, say least." - Alfred Tennyson